 But that doesn’t mean you should sell yourself short, either!
 When in doubt, get in touch with somebody from the relevant Admissions Team so they can talk you through the conditions of your offer and explain your options.

 Have you got offers from universities you’ve never even visited?
-It might help you figure out which uni is right for you by exploring the campus first-hand and experiencing each uni in real life.
-You never know, setting foot on campus just might give you that gut instinct you’re where you belong!
+It helps you figure out which uni is right for you by exploring the campus first-hand.

 If you’re stuck between offers for two very different (or very similar) courses, chatting with current students or university staff in person might be able to help you figure out which course is right for you.